LiquidSmokeX64/coffee/README.md

 - **Bootloader Options**: Supports both **Grub UEFI** and **Grub BIOS** for flexible boot management.

 - **OS level fixes**: Some games and apps require extra push to get running so fixes have been integrated for this such as:
-   1. **CPU Mitigations and SplitLock Detection Disabled**: Fixes stuttering with 13th Gen Intel CPUs and some AMD ones as well.
+   1. **CPU Mitigations and SplitLock Detection Disabled**: Fixes stuttering with 13th Gen (and beyond) Intel CPUs and some AMD CPUs as well.
    2. **VM Max Map Count Fix**: Prevents most CTDs in Horizon Zero Dawn Remastered, and helps with motion jitters in many games.
    3. **DotNet 4.8 installation Fix**: Fixes issues with Space Engineers, possibly any other titles that require it. (protontricks)
    4. **Nvidia Smooth Motion**: Globally enabled by default if selected.
 (Nvidia 40xx+ GPU required)